kahinimehta/SocialRecognitionTask/script.md

 ### Initial Screen
 **Display says:**
 "Hello & welcome to the social memory game!
-Pay careful attention to the text on the screen."
+Pay careful attention to the text on the screen.
+Some images will be very deceptively similar."

 **Display shows:** A BEGIN button (light blue).